 Conductors are not allowed to sing in choirs.

 Electric Instruments.
-As the sound formed by an electric instrument is different from that produced by an acoustic one, these are deemed incompatible at competition level and are therefore disallowed in all sections apart from Music Making and all Non-Competitive classes.
+As the sound formed by an electric instrument is different from that produced by an acoustic one, these are deemed incompatible at competition level and are therefore disallowed in all solo instrument sections.

 Accompanied children during the Festival.
 Primary School pupils and younger must be accompanied by an adult.
 All teams, groups and choirs etc. must be accompanied by at least two adults who will be responsible for their conduct and care at the Festival.